NaseemSrour/Deliveries/README.md

 On Unix/MacOS: <br>
 > source your-venv-folder/bin/activate

-Next, use the requirements file located in the repo:
+Next, use the requirements file located in the repo, while the venv is activated:

 python -m pip install -r requirements.txt